How can I improve the transfer performance of the sync command for Amazon S3?

 aws s3 sync s3://source-AWSDOC-EXAMPLE-BUCKET/folder1 s3://destination-AWSDOC-EXAMPLE-BUCKET/folder1 aws s3 sync s3://source-AWSDOC-EXAMPLE-BUCKET/folder2 s3://destination-AWSDOC-EXAMPLE-BUCKET/folder2

 Or, you can run parallel sync operations for separate exclude and include filters.
-For example, the following operations separate the files to sync by the key names that begin with the numbers 0 through 4, and the key names that begin with the numbers 5 through 9:
+For example, the following operations separate the files to sync by key names that begin with numbers 0 through 4, and numbers 5 through 9:

-Note: Even when you use exclude and include filters, the sync command still reviews all the files in the source bucket to determine the source files that should be copied to the destination bucket.
-This means that if you have multiple sync operations that target different key name prefixes, then each sync operation reviews all the source files.
+Note: Even when you use exclude and include filters, the sync command still reviews all files in the source bucket.
+This review helps to identify which source files are to be copied over to the destination bucket.
+If you have multiple sync operations that target different key name prefixes, then each sync operation reviews all the source files.
 However, because of the exclude and include filters, only the files that are included in the filters are copied to the destination bucket.

 aws s3 sync s3://source-AWSDOC-EXAMPLE-BUCKET/ s3://destination-AWSDOC-EXAMPLE-BUCKET/ --exclude "*" --include "0*" --include "1*" --include "2*" --include "3*" --include "4*" aws s3 sync s3://source-AWSDOC-EXAMPLE-BUCKET/ s3://destination-AWSDOC-EXAMPLE-BUCKET/ --exclude "*" --include "5*" --include "6*" --include "7*" --include "8*" --include "9*"